Aletheios/v-drag-drop/README.md

 #### Events

-All event listeners (except `drag-drop`) are called with two parameters: (1) the dragged data, (2) whether or not dropping will be possible (i.e. the namespaces of the dragged item and the drop zone match)

 * `drag-enter`: Fired when a dragged item enters the drop zone.

 * `drag-over`: Fired repeatedly while a dragged item is over the drop zone.